coding-hui/ai-terminal/README.md

 ### Installation

+To install AI-Terminal, follow these steps:

+1. Ensure you have Go version v1.22.0 or higher installed.
-Build and install the Go binary:
+2. Build and install the Go binary:

 ```sh
 make build